openspending/os-packager/README.md

 # Getting started

-Open Data Census is a Node.js app, based on Express v4 framework.
+Fiscal Data Packager is a Node.js app, based on Express v4 framework.

 Get a local server setup with the following steps: